320% Sign Up Bonus

 For the next few years, gambling online was very much a gray area, (and it still is, in some ways) but in 2006, Congress passed the Unlawful Internet Gambling Enforcement Act which specifically made it illegal for banks (or similar U.S. entities) to make transactions pertaining to online gambling.

-Throughout all of these various rulings has arisen the misconception that the act of gambling online, in and of itself, is illegal.
+Throughout all of these various rulings have arisen the misconception that the act of gambling online, in and of itself, is illegal.
 Some even contend that U.S. based entities advertising for online gambling sites are committing an illegal act (even though it could be easily argued that such advertising is protected by the First Amendment right to free speech.)

 With respect to individual States, there are only a few that outwardly prohibit the act of gambling online in any way whatsoever.
 Washington, for instance, prohibits online poker play while Louisiana prohibits online gambling as a whole.